smithy-lang/smithy/docs/source/1.0/spec/waiters.rst

         that is equal to an expected string.
       - ``string``
     * - booleanEquals
-      - Matches if the return value of a JMESPath expression is a boolean.
+      - Matches if the return value of a JMESPath expression is a boolean that is equal to an expected boolean.
 The ``expected`` value of a ``PathMatcher`` MUST be set to "true" or "false" to match the corresponding boolean value.
       - ``boolean``
     * - allStringEquals
       - Matches if the return value of a JMESPath expression is an array and